Customizing an automation rule or web action output email

 Notify the manager about all created users

-- In Cayosoft Administrator Console open a provisioning rule, for example, Text file | Create AD Users
+In the Cayosoft Administrator Console, open a provisioning rule, for example, Text file | Create AD Users.

-- Expand Notify Manager section
+Expand the Notify Manager section.

-- Replace the default text in the Subject field with this one:
+Replace the default text in the Subject field with this one:

-{"New user accounts created"} - Replace the default text in the Message field with this one:
+Replace the default text in the Message field with this one:

 $managerName = "Manager"